githubschool/april-24/README.md

 - Class Date: April 24-25, 2017
 - Facilitators:
   - @brianamarie :microphone:
-  - @brianamarie :speech_balloon:

 ## Talk to Us!!

-If you have a question, or need assistance during class, **please create an issue and mention @brianamarie**.
+If you have a question, or need assistance during class, **please ask in Zoom, either on the microphone or in chat**.

 ## Give Us Feedback